m-abdulhak/SwarmJS/doc/advanced-tutorial.md

   - shape: This property defines the shape of the renderable, it can be 'circle', 'path', or 'polygon', or other.
   - staticAttrs: This property defines the static attributes of the renderable, these attributes are set once when the renderable is created and do not change afterwards.
   - dynamicAttrs: This property defines the dynamic attributes of the renderable, these attributes are updated at each time step.
-  - styles: This property defines the styles of the renderable, these styles are updated at each time step.
+  - styles: This property defines the styles of the renderable, these styles are set once when the renderable is created and do not change afterwards.
   - drag: This property defines the drag behavior of the renderable, it can be used to enable/disable dragging the renderable with the mouse, it can also be used to define styles that are applied when the drag starts and ends, and logs that are written to the developer console (useful for debugging).
 - Orientation: This renderable is used to render the robot orientation, it is defined in the same way as the default robot orientation renderable.
 - Sensor: This renderable is used to render the 'polygons' sensor, it is defined in the same way as the default 'polygons' sensor renderable.